-- If you have a gas stove, use kitchen tongs and hold one pepper directly above the gas flame.
+- Use kitchen tongs and hold peppers directly above the gas flame.
 Cook until blackened; 4-6 minutes.
-Repeat with the other pepper.
 Place peppers in a bowl and cover tightly with plastic wrap.
-Let chiles steam for 10 minutes.
-OR – Roast the Poblano chiles under the broiler, turning often, until charred.
+Let chilies steam for 10 minutes.
+OR – Roast the Poblano chilies under the broiler, turning often, until charred.

-- Using plastic wrap or gloves, cover your hands and rub the skin of the peppers to remove as much of the blackened skin as you can.
-(It won't all come off.)
+- Using plastic wrap or gloves, rub the skin of the peppers to remove as much of the blackened skin as you can.

 - Remove and discard stems and seeds.
 Finely dice one of the peppers, cut the other into strips, and set aside, separately.

-- Melt one Tbsp of butter in a medium skillet.
+- Melt 1 Tbsp of butter in a medium skillet.
 Add onion and pepper strips.
 Cook 4 minutes over medium high heat, until onion is soft.

-- Meanwhile, warm vegetable stock in a saucepan on low.
+- Warm vegetable stock in a saucepan on low.

 - Combine onion/pepper mixture and one-half of the warmed stock in a blender and process until smooth; about 30 seconds.

 - Add the other 2 Tbsp of butter in the same skillet over medium heat.
 Whisk in flour, and reduce heat to low.
 Cook, whisking constantly, until mixture is golden brown.
-(About 3 minutes.)
+(3 minutes.)

 - Increase heat to medium.
 Add onion/pepper purée and remaining 1C warmed stock, and cook, whisking constantly, until thick enough to coat the back of a spoon.